 How much better is this sentence: “Jack entered the room.”
 Clean and simple.
 Saunders refers to his hypothetical as “Hemingwayesque” in its brevity and simplicity.
 If we must bring Jack into the scene, we should do so with only the details we need.
 Is it important to know that he’s entered “in a huff”?
 If it is, an adjective is probably in order.
 “Jack stormed into the room” has the gravity we might want if Jack is about to yell at our other characters.

 The point is to use your words economically.
 First drafts are notoriously overwritten.
 That’s fine.
 I have a terrible habit of proofreading as I draft, and it is the most infuriating and time-consuming bad habit I have.
-Because a line that glowed in the moment of writing is almost certainly going to look worse–probably significantly worse–the next day.
+Because a line that glowed in the moment of writing will look worse—probably significantly worse—the next day.
 This does not mean you are a bad writer.
-If anything, it means the opposite.
-Good writers are the ones who commit to paper (or a screen as it were) those over-written lines.
-They do it day after day and are willing to come back the next day or week or month and fix them.
+It means the opposite.
+Good writers are the ones who commit to paper (or a screen) those over-written lines.
+They do it day after day and will come back the next day or week or month and fix them.
 To find the essence of the story in that overdone line and make that essence shine.

 If you don’t have time to read, you don’t have the time (or the tools) to write.
 Simple as that.Stephen King